-Pelvic Floor Stimulators
+Pelvic Floor Stimulators and Incontinence

 In men, weak pelvic floor muscles can exacerbate symptoms of erectile dysfunction and post micturition dribble.

-Pelvic floor basics
+Pelvic Floor basics

 Pelvic floor consists of muscles, fascia and ligaments that form a platform supporting pelvic organs - bladder, uterus and intestines.
 Pelvic floor prevents these organs from falling down through the lower bony pelvic outlet.
 Pelvic floor muscles are endurance muscles that help to prevent urinary and faecal leakage caused by the increase in abdominal pressure during coughing, sneezing, laughing, lifting or vomiting.
 During childbirth, pelvic floor relaxes and stretches to enable the baby to be born.
 It is important to strengthen the muscles and restore them to their optimum strength by performing regular exercises called pelvic floor or Kegel exercises.
 As all other muscles in human body - pelvic floor muscles grow stronger and fitter with exercise!